Municipality

 Well Description

-- There are two municipal wells located in Blyth.
+- There are three municipal groundwater wells in Blyth.

-- Blyth Well Number One was constructed in 1953.
+- Blyth Well Number One was built in 1953.

-- Blyth Well Number Two was constructed in 1972.
+- Well Number Two was constructed in 1972.

 Where Does the Water Come From?